pazka/VCity/README.md

 It would also create a soothing virtual city to watch grow without doing anything, kind of an idle game.

+The bonus is that it's also practice for buiding up a full js compilation chain with gulp

 # Roadmap
 Current : v1